2007–08 Euro Hockey Tour

-2007–08 Euro Hockey Tour is the 12th edition of Euro Hockey Tour.
-There are only four teams: Czech Republic, Finland, Russia and Sweden are competing.
+2007–08 Euro Hockey Tour was the 12th edition of Euro Hockey Tour.
+There were four participating teams: Czech Republic, Finland, Russia and Sweden.

 Format

-The tournament consists of four stages: Ceska Pojistovna Cup in Czech Republic, Karjala Tournament in Finland, Channel One Cup in Russia and LG Hockey Games in Sweden.
+The tournament consisted of four stages: Karjala Tournament in Finland, Channel One Cup in Russia, LG Hockey Games in Sweden and Czech Hockey Games in the Czech Republic.
 The intervals between stages are usually from 1 month to 3 months.
 In each phase teams played six games.